cmsc-vcu/202310-cmsc508-semester-project-cmsc508-202310-team-39/Phase2/README.md

 * What month had the highest spike in followers?
 * What game was the least popular to stream?
 * Display a list of top 10 streamers ranked by join date.

-## User Roles

-Within our website, there are two clearly defined roles: the general User, who is able to view the contents of the different tables and the 20 different queries, and the Admin, who can apply all of the different CRUD operations (Create, Update, Delete) on each of the tables.
-One can sign into our website with accounts from different roles to view all of the website's contents.

-## Improvements

-**TBD**

-## Presentation and Website Links:

-**TBD**

 ## ER Diagram